 If you have more basil in your garden than you can use when it's fresh, the answer is to pop it in the freezer and have the pleasure of using fresh basil all year long.
 Here are three different ways to freeze it for year-round use.

 Wash and dry the basil leaves.
 Then discard the stems.
 Spread them out on a cookie sheet and flash freeze them.
-Transfer the frozen basil to freezer bags and use as needed.
+Transfer the frozen basil to freezer bags and use them as needed.

 Blanch washed basil leaves for 15 seconds and plunge them into ice water to stop the cooking process.
 Dry the leaves thoroughly and then flash freeze and transfer to freezer bags as described in option 1.